Lzanforlin/Airbnb-price-prediction/README.md

 # Lucas

-Pproject about rent otimization using webscraping, data sciente and machine learning
+Project about rent otimization using webscraping, data sciente and machine learning